 Chinatown is home to many cultural buildings including Singapore’s first Methodist church.
-It is located on Telok Ayer Street and features an art deco style with a Chinese roof.
-Very interesting to see.
+You can find the church on Telok Ayer Street, and admire its features such as art deco styling with a Chinese roof.

 Eu Yan Sang Chinese Medical Hall

-As the name suggested Eu Yan Sang Medical Hall is where Chinese medicines are sold.
-It was built by a millionaire Eu Tong Sen in 1910.
-Since then it has become an important center for the local family.
-Other products sell include Chinese tea and herb.
+As the name suggests, Eu Yan Sang Medical Hall is where most of the Singaporean Chinese community source their traditional medicines. the store was built by Chinese millionaire Eu Tong Sen in 1910 and has become an important centre for the community ever since.
+Other products sold include Chinese teas and herbs.

 - Tel: +65 6338 1766

-Another holy place to visit is Jamae Mosque which built around 1830s by Chulia Indians (Muslim merchants and moneylenders from India's Coromandel Coast).
+Jamae Mosque is one of the many different holy places to visit in Singapore's Chinatown area.
+The mosque was built in the 1830s by Chulia Indians (Muslim merchants and moneylenders from India's Coromandel Coast).
 It is considered one of Singapore’s oldest mosques.

-For visitors who are adventurous enough, a must visit in Chinatown should include those food centres (aka hawkers centre).
-Chinatown has a few to offer i.e Maxwell Road food Centre.
-It is a fun experience to learn about the original style hawkers food which not around on streets any more.
 The hawker foods are influenced by three main national cuisines, similar to the way Singapore is made up from; the Chinese, Indian and Malay.
-Many visitors are fascinating with the items offering here i.e. noodles with dumplings and roast pork, pork rib soup with rice, BBQ stingray with sambal sauce, satay, nasi goreng fried noodles in soya sauce with cockles and eggs.
-They are usually good and inexpensive.
+Many visitors are fascinating with the items offering here such as noodles with dumplings and roast pork, pork rib soup with rice, BBQ stingray with sambal sauce, satay, nasi goreng fried noodles in soya sauce with cockles and eggs.
+They are usually authentic and inexpensive.

 Nagore Durgha Shrine